HTTP API

 requests.

-When consuming a JSON response, ignore any unrecognized fields encountered in JSON objects of responses, or deal with them in a way that does not cause the client application to crash.
-The API assumes clients behave properly and considers the addition of new fields to be backwards-compatible with respect to existing clients.
+When consuming a JSON response, ignore any unrecognized fields in JSON objects of responses, or deal with them such that it does not cause the client application to crash.
+The API assumes clients behave properly and considers the addition of new fields to be backward-compatible for existing clients.
 In addition, client applications should not rely on the presence of undocumented fields.
-Fields returned by an endpoint that are undocumented can be renamed or removed at any time without prior notice.
+Fields returned by an undocumented endpoint can be renamed or removed at any time without prior notice.

 Identifier